whitneyburton/portfolios/students/1801-front/daniela-carey/20180302-daniela-carey-m1.md

 ## Areas of Emphasis

-Going into this mod, I set out to get a better understanding of basic front-end development skills so that I could continue to build on that foundation throughout my time at Turing.
+Going into this mod, I set out to get a better understanding of basic front-end web development skills so that I could continue to build on that foundation throughout my time at Turing.
 My goal was to focus on learning rather than just passing so that I felt confident in my skills before moving into Mod 2.
 To help accomplish this goal, I challenged myself to stay committed to my health and wellness by working out consistently and getting enough sleep.

 ## Rubric Scores